how to fix dimples in resin cover

 This effect occurs because the surrounding resin contracts as it cures, pulling away from the air bubble and causing a concave or dimpled appearance.

-As a result, the surface of the cured resin exhibits these dimples, which can be particularly noticeable when the resin is intended to have a smooth, glass-like finish.
+As a result, the surface of the cured resin can get dimples.
+It can be particularly noticeable when the resin is intended to have a smooth, glass-like finish.

-To prevent these dimples, it’s essential to take measures to minimize the presence of air bubbles in the resin mixture.
+To prevent these dimples, make sure you minimize the presence of air bubbles in the resin mixture.

 Techniques like vacuum degassing, careful mixing, and pouring the resin carefully and in thinner layers when needed can help reduce the risk of bubble formation.